Liver Transplant (cont.)

 Two of the most common complications following liver transplant are rejection and infection.

 Your immune system works to destroy foreign substances that invade your body.
 The immune system, however, cannot distinguish between your transplanted liver and unwanted invaders, such as viruses and bacteria.
 Therefore, your immune system may attempt to attack and destroy your new liver.
 This is called a rejection episode.
-About 70% of all liver-transplant patients have some degree of organ rejection prior to discharge.
+About 25% of all liver-transplant patients have some degree of organ rejection prior to discharge.
 Anti-rejection medications are given to ward off the immune attack.
+More than 80% of transplanted livers are still functioning at the end of the first year.

 Because anti-rejection drugs that suppress your immune system are needed to prevent the liver from being rejected, you are at increased risk for infections.
 This problem diminishes as time passes.
 Not all patients have problems with infections, and most infections can be treated successfully as they occur.